The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Lifting sections

 Then, we have

 \end{corollary} \begin{proof} The proof of \cite[Corollary 3.5]{CL12} applies after replacing \cite[Theorem 3.4]{CL12} with our Theorem \ref{thm:cl1234}. \end{proof} \begin{lemma}[cf.\ {\cite[Lemma 3.6]{CL12}}] Let $\pi\colon X \to Z$ be a projective morphism of integral Noetherian schemes of equal characteristic zero such that $X$ is regular and such that $Z$ is affine and excellent with a dualizing complex $\omega_Z^\bullet$.
-Denote by $K_X$ a canonical divisor defined using $\omega_X^\bullet = \pi^!\omega_Z^\bullet$.
+Denote by $K_X$ a canonical divisor on \(X\) associated to $\omega_X^\bullet = \pi^!\omega_Z^\bullet$.
 Let $S$ be a regular prime divisor on $X$, let $D$ be a $\QQ$-divisor on $X$ such that $S \not\subseteq \SB(D)$, and let $A$ be a $\pi$-ample $\QQ$-divisor.
 Then, we have

 for all sufficiently divisible positive integers $q$. \end{lemma} \begin{proof} The proof of \cite[Lemma 3.6]{CL12} carries word by word with the following changes: \begin{itemize} \item All instances of the words ``ample'' and ``very ample'' become ``$\pi$-ample'' and ``$\pi$-very ample,'' respectively. \item The sentence ``In particular, if $V\in \lvert F\rvert$ is a general element, then $P\not\subseteq \Supp f_*V$'' becomes ``In particular, for some $V\in \lvert F\rvert$ we have $P\not\subseteq \Supp f_*V$.'' \item The reference \cite[Lemma 3.1]{CL12} should be replaced by Lemma \ref{lem:cl1231}. \end{itemize} We note that the $\QQ$-divisor $D'$ in the proof of \cite[Lemma 3.6]{CL12} does not come from Bertini's theorem, since the existence of a $\QQ$-divisor $D' \sim_\QQ D$ satisfying $S \not\subseteq\Supp(D')$ and $\mult_P(D'_{\vert S}) < 1/q$ follows from the definition of $\FFix_S(D)$. \end{proof}